Izgip/nano-deployr/README.md

-# nano-deployr
+# GNU nano-deployr
-This is the Github repo for Nano Deployer.
+This is the official Github repo for Nano Deployer.
 It is currently under the LGPL v3 License.
 Please adapt your use of this software accordingly.

 # Why use nano-deployr?